pratik1992/Project-Fluffy/README.md

 1.Search capabilities with real-time monitoring of work and data.

-2.Constant leader election when timeout on distributed system.
+2.Constant leader election when the leader goes down.

 3.Handling data storage and massive registration processes to store, share and delete.